wenceorg/phys52015/site/content/coursework.md

 ## Mark scheme and submission {#submission}

-You should submit your work by uploading a single text file containing the git commit hash of the code and writeups you want marked in the GitHub classroom repository. **Make sure to push your changes to this repository regularly**.
+To submit your work, upload a single text file to ULTRA containing the git commit hash of the code and writeups you want marked.
+I will then go your repository and mark the work from the relevant commit.
+To ensure that I can match things up, add your CIS username to the `README.md` document in your copy of the repository.

+{{< hint warning >}}

+I will mark what is in the GitHub classroom repository. **Make sure to push your changes to this repository regularly**.
+Do not upload code to ULTRA.

+{{< /hint >}}

 Your repository should contain your implementations and two **PDF**
 reports: